kateh321/Mathproject/README.md

 [![run.jpg](https://i.postimg.cc/wMN1KQmn/run.jpg)](https://postimg.cc/H8pYX53t)

-Approximate run times for each program using GPU is: math_model_1.ipyjb -  33 min 33 seconds math_model_2.ipyjb -
+Approximate run times for each program using GPU is:
+* math_model_1.ipyjb -  33 min 33 seconds
+* math_model_2.ipyjb - 31 min 20 seconds
-VVG16_model.ipy -
+* VVG16_model.ipy -

 Please note the run times can vary as google collab uses different GPUs overtime and resources are not always guaranteed.
+It is also important to note this was created on Google collab pro+, on the free version of google collab these runtimes make take much longer.

 # Models